 Introduction to Documentary Video Storytelling with Ashley Kennedy

 Learn about the history and importance of documentary filmmaking.
-This course explores the narrative building blocks of documentaries, and delves into specific examples of nonfiction filmmaking to explore the myriad of ways filmmakers have approached this craft over the past 120 years—culminating into the evolution of today's documentary film.
+Explore the narrative building blocks of documentaries, with examples of nonfiction filmmaking over 120 years.

 1h 54m • COURSE

 Video Foundations: Cameras and Shooting with Anthony Q. Artis

 Introduces the core ideas behind how video cameras capture moving images, and explains how to light and mic a shoot.

 Learn lighting fundamentals for capturing video close-ups and interviews.
 Learn how to leverage key equipment, light faces and backgrounds, control light, and work with sunlight.

 Industry-proven techniques for producing and shooting interviews.

 1h 55m • COURSE